haga-rak/fluxzy.core/README.md

 # fluxzy
-HTTP analyzer/debugger engine, focused on measuring performance. fluxzy is build with .NET, that means that it runs on any platform supporting this later.
+fluxzy is an HTTP analyzer and debugger engine, focused on measuring performance and providing high-end diagnosis. fluxzy targets .NET Standard 2.1, that means that it runs on any platform supporting this later.

 # fluxzy.cli (fxzy)
 fxzy is a command line tool taking full advantage of the fluxzy engine, allowing you to a automate fluxzy features without writing any line of code.
 Run `fxzy --help` to get more information about this tool.

 # fluxzy.desktop
-fluxzy.desktop is a desktop application taking full advandage the fluxzy engine.
-Build with electron/angular/.NET, it runs on major platform supporting this later.
+fluxzy.desktop is a desktop application build with electron/angular/.NET.
+It is availabel on major platform (macOS, linux, Windows) and aims to be a strong tool for analyzing and debugging HTTP traffic.

 ## Features list
 Find below the list of features that are currently supported :